Numerous yachtsmen visit the remote Salomon Islands in the middle of Indian Ocean – and are surprised to find ruins of

-Ruins of the church and other buildings around it serve as a reminder that some decades ago here was a lively village.
+Ruins of the church and other buildings around it serve as a reminder that some decades ago there was a lively village.
 Local people – Chagosians – were exiled in 1973 by the British military.

 The Chagos Archipelago is known since antiquity – but it was settled just a few centuries ago when at the end of the 18th century French established coconut plantations.

 As it was usual in those times, the hard work was done by slave labor.
-Workers were sent in mostly from Madagascar and Mozambique.
-Work was hard and pay (after the abolishion of slavery in 1835 – 1839) – low, but the new inhabitants of Chagos islands learned to love the idyllic nature of these remote islands.
-Well, it is not always idyllic – earthquakes and hurricanes are frequent here, but this is compensated by the unbelievably clean ocean, rich marine and bird life.
+Workers were sent mostly from Madagascar and Mozambique.
+Work was hard and pay (after the abolishing of slavery in 1835 – 1839) – low, but the new inhabitants of Chagos islands learned to love the idyllic nature of these remote islands.
+Well, it is not always idyllic – earthquakes and hurricanes are frequent here, but this is compensated by the unbelievably clean ocean, rich marine and birdlife.

 Most islands were converted into plain coconut plantations but Salomon Islands and especially Boddam Island (named after the governor Boddam who governed from here in the late 18th century) was somewhat different.
 Here the soil was richer, native forest – taller and with larger trees.
 Thus, besides the coconut plantations, Boddam Island supplied the rest of archipelago with timber and boats.

 There were six villages in Salomon Islands, but the "capital" was on Boddam Island.
 Each inhabitant of Salomon Islands visited Boddam at least once per month – to receive pay, to purchase needed things, and to relax in the "downtown".

 In 1913 in Salomon islands were living and hard working some 160 people.

 Times changed dramatically in the second half of the 20th century.
 Further south – in Diego Garcia atoll – was established an enormous military base.
 Islands were purchased by the United Kingdom to create British Indian Ocean Territory, a military base was developed by the United States.

 In order to have "free hands" in the development of military activities, local people were expelled from ALL Chagossian Archipelago.
 Last Chagossians left Boddam island in 1973 and headed towards Mauritius – island, where they feel alien up to this day.